 - You suffered quantifiable damages as a result of your injuries.

 Reasonable care is assessed by how a reasonably prudent person would have behaved in the same or similar circumstances.
-Some examples of people failing to exercise reasonable care include a driver breaking traffic laws, a physician or nurse carelessly mistreating a patient, or a property owner failing to clean up a spill on the floor.
-Unfortunately, these breaches of duty are relatively widespread.
+Some examples of people failing to exercise reasonable care include a driver breaking traffic laws or a property owner failing to clean up a spill on the floor.

 In addition to showing that the defendant breached a duty of care, you must prove that the defendant’s careless conduct was the direct cause of your injuries.
 This means that you would not have been injured if the defendant had not acted negligently, and that the harm that you suffered was a reasonably foreseeable result of the defendant’s actions or inactions.